tigerabrodi/sockets-remix-thread-prototype/README.md

 Right now I'm not 100% sure if the data modelling would work as in the diagram.

-Where do we get our labels?
+Where do we get our labels (3rd party API, hard-code, ...)?
+Do we even need a label?
+I could imagine if a user searches for an emoji typing "smiley" for example.

 The encoding of the emojis, from researching it seems like they are typically encoded as the type **utf8mb4**?